What Is Pub/Sub?

 - Weak Coupling across System Elements: This pattern weakens the interaction and business logic which is the cause of the separation of components.
 Such components consolidate the system and maintain the code.

-- Enhanced System-based Workflow: The software architects are easily able to increase and refactor the system as the Publish-Subscribe system is simple.
+- Enhanced System-based Workflow: The software developers are easily able to increase and refactor the system as the Publish-Subscribe system is simple.

 - Enables Enhanced & Faster Integration: This pattern allows different elements of a mechanism to integrate quicker compared to the other alternatives due to its agnostic communication protocol habit.